 2 The designation of Ministers may be altered by the Governor under the Alterations of Statutory Designations Act 1974.
 As at the date of this reprint the former Minister for Agriculture is known as the Minister for Primary Industries.

 3 Under the Alteration of Statutory Designations Order 1996, references in any law to the “Department of Agriculture” shall be read and construed as references to “Agriculture Western Australia”.

-4 On the date as at which this compilation was prepared, the Artificial Breeding (Cattle) Amendment Regulations 2008 r.
-3 and 4 had not come into operation.
-They read as follows:

-“

-3. The regulations amended

-The amendments in these regulations are to the Artificial Breeding (Cattle) Regulations 1978.

-4. Regulation 5 amended

-Regulation 5(2) is repealed and the following subregulation is inserted instead —

-“

-(2) The following fees are payable in respect of the matters listed below —